Fail with class

 - Define a custom monad or newtype wrapper around an

-type with an instance that does what we need. - Look for a library on Hackage that solves this problem.
+Eithertype with an instance that does what we need. - Look for a library on Hackage that solves this problem.

 Both of these are viable solutions.
 But…